isomerpages/govtech-gobusiness-main/_covid-faqs/general/general-exemption.md

   - title: I have an approved General Exemption application.
 Is there any change to the approval granted to operate my business?
     content: |
       There may be conditions imposed on your approval.
-You may login to GoBusiness <a href="https://www.gobusiness.gov.sg/exemptions/login" target="_blank">here</a> to check your exemption application for any conditions to your approval.
+You may login to GoBusiness [here](https://www.gobusiness.gov.sg/exemptions/login){:target="_blank"} to check your exemption application for any conditions to your approval.

   - title: I am having problems logging into Corppass.
 What should I do?
     content: |
-      You can contact the Corppass helpdesk at 6643 0577 or email <a href = "mailto: support@Corppass.gov.sg">support@Corppass.gov.sg</a>.
+      You can contact the Corppass helpdesk at 6643 0577 or email <support@corppass.gov.sg>.
 ---

 ### General exemption